All Episodes

 Let's not forget, by the way, that Senator Reed threatened a filibuster on immigration.

-Uh this was back in March, March 23rd, as the Senate prepares to tackle the most sweeping immigration reforms in years.
+This was back in March, March 23rd, as the Senate prepares to tackle the most sweeping immigration reforms in years.

-Dingy Harry vowed to do everything in his power, including filibuster to thwart the proposal of the majority leader Bill Frist.
+Dingy Harry vowed to do everything in his power, including filibuster, to thwart the proposal of the majority leader, Bill Frist.

 Reed said he would use every procedural means at his disposal to prevent Frist from bypassing the Judiciary Committee.